 Dog Bather Salary

-A Dog Bather earns an average wage of $9.21 per hour.
+A Dog Bather earns an average wage of $9.23 per hour.
 People in this job generally don't have more than 10 years' experience.
-For the first five to ten years in this position, pay increases somewhat, but any additional experience does not have a big effect on pay.
+Experience has a moderate effect on income for this job.

 Job Description for Dog Bather